-During Mary Lewis' 20-year tenure as the head women's gymnastics coach at William and Mary, the Tribe program has distinguished itself with competitive success in the gym and academic excellence in the classroom.
-Evidence of the success can be found in the program's four Eastern Collegiate Athletic Conference Championships and the numerous national scholar-athlete citations earned by Tribe gymnasts under Lewis' guidance.
+During Mary Lewis' 22-year tenure as the head women's gymnastics coach at William and Mary, the Tribe program has distinguished itself with competitive success in the gym and academic excellence in the classroom.
+Evidence of the success can be found in the program's six Eastern Collegiate Athletic Conference Championships and the numerous national scholar-athlete citations earned by Tribe gymnasts under Lewis' guidance.

-A two-time ECAC Coach of the Year, Lewis' four conference championships included three consecutive titles from 2001-03 and back-to-back titles during the past two seasons.
+A two-time ECAC Coach of the Year, Lewis' six conference championships include three consecutive titles from 2001-03 and back-to-back titles during the past two seasons.
 In addition to the collective success experienced by the team, a number of Tribe gymnasts have also garnered individual accolades under Lewis' tutelage.
-Since taking over the program in 1995, Lewis has coached 17 different gymnasts to 25 total NCAA Regional appearances.
-Additionally, Lewis' gymnasts have claimed 19 individual ECAC titles, as well as ECAC Gymnast of the Year honorees during each of the last three seasons and ECAC Specialist of the Year selections during each of the past two.
+Since taking over the program in 1995, Lewis has coached 18 different gymnasts to 29 total NCAA Regional appearances.
+Additionally, Lewis' gymnasts have claimed 23 individual ECAC titles, as well as ECAC Gymnast of the Year honorees during each of the last three seasons and ECAC Specialist of the Year selections during each of the past two.

-Under Lewis' guidance, 12 gymnasts in the last 10 seasons have competed in NCAA Regionals.
-Four gymnasts represented W&M last season, as Brittany Stover highlighted the performances by placing 13th in all-around.
-Jessica Pritchard (all-around), Brandy Stover (beam) and Maggie Lundeen (floor) also competed at the event, as it marked the third consecutive season in which multiple Tribe gymnasts qualified for NCAA Regionals.
+The 2013 season also produced tremendous success, as four gymnasts represented W&M at the NCAA Regionals.
+Brittany Stover highlighted the performances by placing 13th in all-around, while Jessica Pritchard (all-around), Brandy Stover (beam) and Maggie Lundeen (floor) also competed at the event.
+It marked the third consecutive season in which multiple Tribe gymnasts qualified for NCAA Regionals.

 In addition to the regional appearances by the quartet, W&M standouts earned a number of other accolades in 2013.
 Pritchard was honored as the ECAC Co-Gymnast of the Year, while Brittany Stover was selected as the ECAC Rookie of the Year.
 Additionally, Brittany Stover claimed the ECAC all-around title and Lundeen won the floor title, while the duo combined with three other Tribe gymnasts to garner a total of eight all-conference honors a the league championship.